ChristineEC/Lets-Swim/README.md

 The site-owner is a mother-and-daughters team of certified instructors, and the site informs the user that, while the daughters engage in teaching as a side-job to their studies, the mother provides lessons in her free time to people who lack access in some form, including financial barriers.
 Such lessons are not necessarily paid.
 That is, discounts and fee waivers are available, since the primary goal is to increase water safety in the community.

 Site-users are offered some reasons why a person should learn how to swim, the most prominent (that it is an important survival skill) listed first.
+Some statistics about the high level of drowning among children and among autistic people are included, with links to the respective sources, the CDC and Autism Society Florida.
+Those links open in new tabs.
+Aria text is included for greater accessibility and states that the links open in new tabs.

-The list of possible accommodations features prominently on the site, as further encouragement for the reluctant student to seek services.
+A list of possible accommodations features prominently on the site, as further encouragement for the reluctant student to seek services.
+The user is there encouraged to contact the site-owner to describe or discuss any other accommodations required.

 The tone of the website is friendly and welcoming.

 ### Features

+#### Page
+The title of the webpage is shown on the browser tag.
+Only HTML and CSS are used.
+The page is fully responsive, mainly using flex properties and a limited number of media queries in CSS.
+Sections and proper use of headings in the html file give semantic structure to the website.
+In the head section are included a description of the site, including the location, and keywords to help browsers direct the intended audience to the site.
+A CSS wildcard selector is used, and some basic styling added there to override some automatic browser styling.

 #### Header
 The header contains an h1 with an anchor element linked to the home page, as well as a nav bar linked to the different sections of this one-page website.
 Flex properties were used to make the nav bar wrap under the heading for smaller screen sizes.
 The nav bar is styled to show horizontally at all times,and a hover feature comes into play on larger screens to indicate when the user hovers over the menu item.
 The pseudoclass a:hover was used to accomplish this and is applied through a media query.

+/* add images here */

 Help with flex properties was obtained from [Flexbox Froggy](https://flexboxfroggy.com/).